getmyisland/aika-discord-bot/README.md

-# discord-ai-bot
+# aika-discord-bot

-This Discord bot uses a small neural network to process user input and then using this information to respond dynamically to messages.
+The Aika Discord bot uses a small neural network to process user input and then using this information to respond dynamically to messages.
 It also features a lot of other useful and fun commands.
+The bot is inspired by my dog Aika.

 ## Getting Started